Skip to content

 1. Determine reach term

 So, how can you find the potential reach terms?
 A good way is to search on Google terms that you think are useful using the “Keywords Everywhere” plugin to help you determine monthly search volume.
-To be good you should consider terms that have at least 2,500 monthly searches.
-In our previous example, a reach term could be “gum disease” which has over 90,000 monthly search volumes.
+To be suitable, you should consider terms with at least 2,500 monthly searches.
+In our previous example, a reach term could be “gum disease”, which has over 90,000 monthly search volumes.

 half-of-the-mountain